Hilary Robinson: Storylines

 A couple of months later, Hilary returns to give Paul his daughter Amy Williams' (Zoe Cramond) last known address.
 When Naomi Canning (Morgana O'Reilly) tells Hilary that Paul no longer wants to find Amy, Hilary says she will track her down instead, unless she can have Paul's dog B2 to keep her company.
 Paul agrees and Hilary tells him he can visit B2 anytime.
 After learning that Paul wants to close Erinsborough High to build a housing development, Hilary returns on behalf of the pensions association to voice their opposition.
 Hilary also makes it clear that she is displeased about Paul keeping Amy's return from her, especially after she helped to find her.
 Paul hosts a family lunch for Hilary and invites Daniel, Amy and her son Jimmy (Darcy Tadich).
 Hilary then promises to take Paul's arguments back to the pensions association.
 Hilary invests fifty dollars in Paul and Amy's gazeebo business.
 But Amy decides not to go ahead with the business because of Paul's deceit.
-Imogen Willis (Ariel Kaplan) offers legal advise to Hilary and she demands her money back from Paul.
+Imogen Willis (Ariel Kaplan) offers legal advice to Hilary and she demands her money back from Paul.
 Daniel manages to diffuse the legal proceedings by taking her out for dinner.

 A few weeks later, Hilary is introduced to Doug Willis (Terence Donovan) and his family, who are looking for a care home for him as he is suffering from Alzheimer's disease.
 Hilary tells them about the home where she is living, but Doug becomes irritated by the conversation and insults Hilary.
 She later informs Doug's son, Brad (Kip Gamblin), that Doug has been blacklisted from the home.
 Hilary informs mayor Sonya Mitchell (Eve Morey) that the pensioners association has received too much funding.
 They relocate the funds to the Erinsborough High after school study programme on the condition that Hilary becomes the administrator of the programme.
 Paul invites Hilary and her friends to a silent afternoon tea dance run by Courtney Grixti (Emma Lane), who he introduces as his fiancée.
 Elly Conway (Jodi Anasta) introduces herself as Susan's niece and Hilary complains about Susan not having kept her job open at the school, while she was looking after her son's issues in Adelaide.
 Elly admits that she does not know anything about it and Hilary walks off.
 Amy asks Hilary to come to Paul's apartment and pretend she is moving in, so Amy can teach him a lesson about asking before going ahead with something.
 Paul later asks Hilary to act as a spokesperson for his clubhouse idea located at his new housing development.